Outdoor Maternity Photoshoot of Gian & Yoki

 Actually, it’s the first time I saw a minimalist and modern building like this one.
 My mind was blown up.
 I couldn’t be happier when I saw many lines and simple geometrical structures.
 It’s actually heaven for my eyes.
 These beautiful buildings open many possibilities in terms of making a great composition photograph.
 Just wonder if someday a small wedding celebration will be allowed here.
 Or perhaps, you could take some honeymoon photos here.
 It’s going to be great as well.

 In addition, holding an engagement session here would be another great opportunity.
 I love to create minimalism for my clients.
-And I inform you that If you need further and guidance for your pre-wedding, you can visit our comprehensive Bali Engagement Photographer Guide for Couple Session.
+And I inform you that If you need further guidance for your pre-wedding, you can visit our comprehensive Bali Engagement Photographer Guide for Couple Session and 25 Inspiring Bali Pre Wedding Location in 2021 + Ultimate Guide.

 I found a lot of charming triangular corner meetings.
 So that I could make a lot of creative compositions.
 The leading line is everywhere.
 It’s really engaging for our eyes.
 A top-notch piece of work for my maternity photo portfolio